Why are autistic children sensitive to noise?

 - Thrive both academically and emotionally

-For Dallas–Fort Worth families seeking a long-term solution, QuietRooms4U provides custom acoustic environments specifically designed to support children with autism and sensory sensitivities.
+For Dallas–Fort Worth families seeking a long-term solution, QuietRooms4U provides custom acoustic environments specifically designed to support autistic children and others with sensory sensitivities.